ros-mobile-robots/ros-mobile-robots.github.io/docs/grove_motor_driver.md

 #### Troubleshooting

-If you get errors like the following, use the `RESET` button on the motor driver.
+If you get errors like the following, make sure the I2C cables from the motor driver to the Raspberry Pi are connected (see [Hardware Interfaces](https://fjp.at/projects/diffbot/hardware-interfaces/#prepare-i2c-connection) for more infos) and use the `RESET` button on the motor driver.

 ```console
 fjp@ubuntu:~/git/2wd-robot/ros/src/control$ sudo python grove_i2c_motor_driver.py